fyne-io/docs.fyne.io/api/v2.5/driver/index.md

 ```go
 func RunNative(fn func(any) error) error
 ```
 RunNative provides a way to execute code within the platform-specific runtime context for various runtimes.
-On Android this provides the JVM pointers required to execute various NDK calls or use JNI APIs.
+This is mostly useful for Android where the JVM provides functionality that is not accessible directly in CGo.
+The call for most platforms will just execute passing an `UnknownContext` and returning any error reported.

 <div class="since">Since: <code>